OpenFreeEnergy/openfe/docs/installation.rst

 Next create a ``conda`` environment containing the requirements from the specification in that directory::

-  $ micromamba create -f environment.yml
+  $ mamba create -f environment.yml

 Then activate the ``openfe`` environment with::

-  $ micromamba activate openfe_env
+  $ mamba activate openfe_env

 Finally, create the editable installation::